Visit Andalucia Logo

 More on Andalucia

-Planning to take a break during the public holidays in Spain and exploring more of Andalucia?
+Planning to take a break during the public holidays in Spain and explore more of Andalucia?
 Discover the region's different provinces, check out our travel guides and browse our guides to Andalucia's national parks and find your next holiday spot!

 Recommended Spain Travel Resources

 Travelling to/around Spain and need some help?
-Here are our favourite travel resources.
+Here are my favourite travel resources.

-We usually use Booking.com to look for hotels or apartment rentals.
+I usually use Booking.com to look for hotels or apartment rentals.
 Lots of choice & you can unlock more discounts with their Genius loyalty programme!

-To research transportation options around Spain, we like using Omio.
+To research transportation options around Spain, I like using Omio.
 It’s an easy way to compare different modes of transport and prices in one place.
+To search train routes, schedules, and prices, I recommend using Trainline.

 Renting a car gives you the ultimate freedom to explore Andalucia at your own pace.
 Click here to compare car rental prices.
 (You’ll be surprised at how affordable it is in Spain!)